Menger's Theorem for Temporal Paths (Not Walks): Introduction

-A temporal graph is a graph where the edges are available only at prescribed moments.
-More formally, a \emph{temporal graph} with \emph{lifetime} $\tau$ is a pair ${\cal G} = (G,\lambda)$ where $G$ is a graph and $\lambda$ is the \emph{time labeling} that assigns to each edge a finite subset of $[\tau]$.
+Before we can start presenting our results, we need to introduce some crucial definitions.
+We remark that, for convenience, all definitions and notations are include in~\autoref{sec:defs}.
+A temporal graph is a graph\footnote{We use standard graph theory notation (see e.g.~\cite{West.book}).} where the edges are available only at prescribed moments.
+More formally, for a integer $\tau$, a \emph{temporal graph with lifetime} $\tau$ is a pair ${\cal G} = (G,\lambda)$ where $G$ is a graph and $\lambda$ is the \emph{time labeling} that assigns to each edge a finite subset of $[\tau]$, where $[\tau]$ denotes the set $\{1,\ldots,\tau\}$.
 Alternatively, a temporal graph can be seen as a finite sequence of spanning subgraphs of $G$ called \emph{snapshots}.
-A \emph{temporal vertex} is an occurrence of a vertex in time, i.e. an element of $V(G)\times[\tau]$, and a \emph{temporal edge} is an occurrence of an edge in time, i.e. $(e,t)$ with $e\in E(G)$ and $t\in \lambda(e)$.
+A \emph{temporal vertex} (henceforth called \tvertex) is an occurrence of a vertex in time, i.e. an element of $V(G)\times[\tau]$, and a \emph{temporal edge} is an occurrence of an edge in time, i.e. $(e,i)$ with $e\in E(G)$ and $i\in \lambda(e)$.
+Given a graph $G$ and vertices $s,t$, an \emph{$s,t$-walk} in $G$ is a sequence $(s=v_1,e_1,v_2,e_2\ldots,e_{p-1},v_p=t)$ of alternating vertices and edges of ${G}$ such that $e_i=v_iv_{i+1}\in E({G})$, for every $i\in [p-2]$.
+An \emph{$s,t$-path} is a walk that does not repeat vertices.
+Intuitively, a \emph{temporal $s,t$-walk (path)} is a walk (path) in $G$ that ``respects the flow of time''.
+Formally, the edges within the walk or path are replaced by temporal edges, say $(e_1,i_1),\ldots,(e_{p-1},i_{p-1})$, such that $i_1\le \ldots \le i_{p-1}$.
+If instead we have only strict inequalities, we call such a walk or path \emph{strict} and say that it is \emph{non-strict}, otherwise.
+We sometimes may write a temporal walk $(s = v_1, e_1, v_2, e_2, \ldots, v_{p-1}, v_p = t$) with $e_i = (v_iv_{i+1}, t_i)$, for $i < p$, as $(s=v_1,t_1,v_2,t_2\ldots,t_{p-1},v_p=t)$, Observe that all these notions can easily be adapted to incorporate edge directions, meaning that we work on undirected and directed versions of the investigated problems.
+We always let it clear in the context which variation is being considered.
+The strict model is more appropriate when one deals with fine granularity of time, while the non-strict one is more appropriate when the time granularity is relatively big, e.g. a single snapshot corresponds to all the streets available within a day (see~\cite{ZFMN.20}).